Kiuwan logo

 Example

 LinkedIn is one example of a platform that experienced a massive data scrape for malicious purposes.
-Namely, the hacker used automatically collected data from LinkedIn user profiles to sell it on their forum for a significant sum.
+Namely, the hacker automatically collected data from LinkedIn user profiles to sell it on their forum for a significant sum.

 Credential Stuffing Attacks